Self-care continues to be a popular buzzword.

 Truly understanding what drains us and what restores us is crucial in this process.
 Our task as psychologists and coaches is to create awareness in our clients about what works for them.

 Introverts will cherish alone-time activities, while extroverts may reenergize by being with others.
-So let us not recommend people light scented candles or take bubble-baths, but encourage them instead to understand their unique needs and how to meet them – whatever these may be.
+So let us not recommend that people light scented candles or take bubble baths, but rather encourage them instead to understand their unique needs and how to meet them – whatever these may be.

-- Goleman, D. (1996).
-Emotional intelligence: Why it can matter more than IQ.
-London and New York: Bloomsbury.
+- Goleman, D. P. (1995).
+Emotional intelligence: Why it can matter more than IQ for character, health & lifelong achievement.
+New York, NY: Bantam.

 - Kashdan, T. B., Barrett, L.F., & McKnight, P. E. (2015).
 Unpacking emotion differentiation: Transforming unpleasant experience by perceiving distinctions in negativity.
 Current Directions in Psychological Science, 24(1), 10-16.